Factsheet

 • The effect this content can have on children and young people

-Share this factsheet however you think is best – whether that's by email, printing copies to hand out, or putting it on your school website.
+Share these factsheets however you think is best – whether that's by email, printing copies to hand out, or putting it on your school website.
 We just ask that you keep our logo on it, so it's clear that it was produced by The Key Safeguarding.

 Sharing this in a newsletter or emailing it to parents/carers?